-Governor Newsom unveiled the Freedom to Succeed press release on August 31, 2023, spotlighting Executive Order N-11-23.
-This Executive Order outlines California's commitment to building and enhancing career pathways and educational opportunities for its citizens.
-The order acknowledges the state's historical investment in education and workforce development while
+Governor Newsom unveiled the Freedom to Succeed spotlighting Executive Order N-11-23.8 This Executive Order outlines California's commitment to building and enhancing career pathways and educational opportunities for its citizens while continuing to integrate and align programs to meet the evolving needs of students, workers, and businesses.
+Key highlights of the executive order include:

-• Significant investments in career pathway programs, dual enrollment, youth apprenticeships, workforce pipelines, climate innovation, and healthcare initiatives.
+\circ Significant investments in career pathway programs, dual enrollment, youth apprenticeships, workforce pipelines, climate innovation, and healthcare initiatives;

-\circ Emphasis on hands-on learning, paid internships, and service-learning opportunities to equip individuals with real-life skills.
+\circ Emphasis on hands-on learning, paid internships, and service-learning opportunities to equip individuals with real-life skills;

-$\circ~$ Initiatives to ensure universal access to education and career training, including funding for college-and-career savings accounts and affordable student housing.
+\circ Initiatives to ensure universal access to education and career training, including funding for collegeand-career savings accounts and affordable student housing;

-$\circ~$ The establishment of a Master Plan for Career Education to integrate and align state-funded programs.
+$\circ\,$ The establishment of a Master Plan for Career Education to integrate and align state-funded programs;

-$\circ\;$ Development of user-centered tools to facilitate program integration and goal achievement.
+o Development of user-centered tools to facilitate program integration and goal achievement; and,

-$\circ~$ Goals focused on promoting career pathways, hands-on learning, and universal access to education and affordability.
+$\circ\,$ Goals focused on promoting career pathways, hands-on learning, and universal access to education and affordability.